cloudify-cosmo/docs.getcloudify.org/content/user_guide/conf_server.md

 ---

+The purpose of this guide is get you a pre-configured server ready from scratch on AWS.

 You are now ready to initialize a VM on AWS.
 Mange and configure it using Cloudify<br>
 Cloudify make it very simple using [fabric](http://www.fabfile.org/)